Summer 2026 application now open!

 Available

-Alongside our partner, International Peace Initiatives, you will learn about sustainable development, peacebuilding, community empowerment, and systems thinking.
+Alongside our partner, International Peace Initiatives, you will learn about social entrepreneurship, community development, and sustainable agriculture in the Eastern Highlands of Meru, Kenya.

 PROGRAM OVERVIEW